lauritzh/auth-request-analyser/README.md

 It is highly recommended to use the latest stable release from [Chrome WebStore](https://chrome.google.com/webstore/detail/clonpaankbndgnciijbiokgjeofjdpeg).

 Alternatively, you may either use the latest build published in this repository or directly use the *unpacked sources*.
-To use the *unpacked sources*, follow these steps:
+To use the *unpacked sources*, follow these steps (macOS, Linux):
 1. Clone this repository.
+2. Execute `build.sh` script.
+3. Unpack created ZIP archive (`auth-request-analyser_submission_chrome_yy-mm-dd-HH-MM-SS.zip`).
-2. Visit chrome://extensions/.
+4. Visit chrome://extensions/.
-3. Enable *Developer mode* (attention, do not enable this option in your "productive" browser!).
+5. Enable *Developer mode* (attention, do not enable this option in your "productive" browser!).
-4. Specify the cloned folder.
+6. Specify the cloned folder.

 ## Privacy